kjosib/sophie/docs/tech/vm.rst

-Sophie's Future Virtual Machine
+Sophie's Virtual Machine
 #################################

-I've started implementing a virtual machine for Sophie in C, borrowing liberally from the code and ideas in `Crafting Interpreters <https://craftinginterpreters.com/>`_
+Sophie now has a virtual machine written in C.
+It got started with liberal borrowing from the code and ideas in `Crafting Interpreters <https://craftinginterpreters.com/>`_

-I am not planning to translate the whole of Sophie into C.
+I do not plan to translate the whole of Sophie into C.
-Rather, the plan is for Sophie to be able to emit an intermediate representation which a separate VM can interpret at a respectable speed.
+Rather, Sophie's front-end can emit a text-based intermediate representation which the VM translates to byte-code and runs at a respectable speed.

-The intermediate representation is made of plain (UTF-8) text.
-I originally thought to make it look like classical assembler input, but then realized a structure reminiscent of FORTH would be preferable:

-* FORTH-like languages are really easy to parse and compile.
-* The (first) VM will be a stack machine, which maps perfectly to FORTH's agglutinative nature.

 .. contents::
     :local: